Jet132/AI-Engine/README.md

 # JNN
-AI Engine for neural networks with evolutionary training
+Java Library for neural networks with evolutionary training

 there is a java and c# version
 * java fully tested (needs "Apache common math" for CPU and "JCuda" for Nvidia GPU)